 - In an IP Address Takeover configuration, the Virtual IP address control scripts are used to add and delete the Virtual IP address to achieve a switchover.
 On Windows platform, the scripts use a Netsh command.
 Improper execution of this command may impact the SIP Server switchover time, as follows: - If the Netsh command fails to execute on either SIP Server host, the switchover will fail.
 For example, the Netsh command fails if any NIC properties are opened. - The Netsh command may take up to five seconds to execute.
-The execution time depends on the hardware and software characteristics of the host.
-With some network adapters the execution time can be significantly longer. - Some hosts on the subnet may not be able to connect to the primary SIP Server after a switchover.
+The execution time depends on the hardware and software characteristics of the host.With some network adapters the execution time can be significantly longer. - Some hosts on the subnet may not be able to connect to the primary SIP Server after a switchover.
 Disabling the Virtual IP address at one host and enabling it at another changes the relationship between the MAC address and Virtual IP address.
 If an Address Resolution Protocol (ARP) announcement fails, the ARP table on some hosts on the subnet is not updated.

-See the Prerequisites section in Chapter 3, "SIP Server High-Availability Deployment," on page 41 for information about basic requirements and recommendations for deploying an IP Address Takeover HA configuration in a particular operating system.
+See the Prerequisites section for information about basic requirements and recommendations for deploying an IP Address Takeover HA configuration in a particular operating system.

-Windows NLB Cluster HA Configuration
+Windows NLB Cluster